 If you would like further information on our London Shockwave Therapy Service please click here to read & download our Shockwave Therapy Patient Information pdf.

-Nice Guidelines support the use of Shockwave Therapy with patients who have a clinical diagnosis of Achilles Tendinopathy.
+Nice Guidelines support the use of SWT with patients who have a clinical diagnosis of Achilles Tendinopathy.
 Clinical literature has shown that the best outcomes for SWT are when it is combined with physiotherapy rehabilitation programme of loading, which means under physiothearpy supervision, carefully training the tendon to accept graded weight again.
 Please contact your physiotherapist for further detail specific to your requirements.
 The evidence base is best for refractory or chronic Achilles tendinopathy, as opposed to an acute onset of pain.
 Treatment can be painful and leave redness post treatment.

 Nice Guidelines support the use of Shockwave Therapy to patients with a clinical diagnosis of plantar fasciitis.
-Clinical literature shows good outcomes with Shockwave Therapy independent of physiotherapy intervention.
+Clinical literature shows good outcomes with SWT independent of physiotherapy intervention.
 Also, that swelling and local discomfort are normal following SWT treatment.
 The literature suggests the best outcomes are after 3 months of foot pain and after 3 consecutive treatments of SWT at weekly intervals.
 Read more about Plantar Fasciitis and how to manage it, from our expert Britt Raaijmakers.

-Nice Guidelines support the use of Shockwave Therapy to be applied in one or several sessions.
+Nice Guidelines support the use of SWT to be applied in one or several sessions.
 Local analgesia may be used as SWT can be painful.
 NICE acknowledge that there is a difference in protocols which makes results difficult to compare.
 Clinical literature shows that Shockwave Therapy combined with Physiotherapy can significantly reduce elbow pain and increase grip strength.
 The best outcomes are after enduring elbow pain for 3-6 months and having failed conservative management.
 The SWT should be applied at the site of maximal pain and given at weekly intervals of 3-4 applications.